Age: 21 years old Tutorial Group: Group 4 LECTURER: Dr. Zaini binti Amir

 Visualization is a technique that we use in our daily life to help us understand and process information.
 It is also a technique that can be used to enhance our memory.
 There are many visualization techniques that we use frequently.
 As a teacher, you may encourage your students to:

-• Make mental pictures of each step as they listen
+Make mental pictures of each step as they listen

-• Draw illustrations on a piece of paper
+Draw illustrations on a piece of paper

-• See vividly the action taking shape as you read them
+See vividly the action taking shape as you read them

-• Make use of graphic organizers, such as the KWL Chart
+Make use of graphic organizers, such as the KWL Chart

 In my point of view, this page really very helpful for the learners.
 It contains lots of important information such as:

-· How to teach the reading of descriptions, sequences, and procedures
+·How to teach the reading of descriptions, sequences, and procedures

-· How readers adjust to achieve their purposes
+·How readers adjust to achieve their purposes

-· How to establish perspectives for descriptions
+·How to establish perspectives for descriptions

-· How to visualize step-by-step procedures
+·How to visualize step-by-step procedures

 READING FICTION AND NON-FICTION

-hey can usually identify with the characters in the story because they can see themselves trying to solve the problem of the story.
+What Is Fiction?
+Everyone knows about fiction.
+They have been reading it from their first storybook.
+They know that it is a fabrication and that they can usually identify with the characters in the story because they can see themselves trying to solve the problem of the story.
 In its simplest form, then, fiction may be defined as characters trying to resolve an issue across time to some conclusion.
 And the pattern of a story is much like real-life events and problems that people see daily; easy to follow; easy to believe.

+What Is Non-Fiction?
 Non-fiction, on the other hand, does not lend itself to a simple definition.
 In a non-fiction piece, the reader searches for information or tries to remember information; or the reader wants to learn the opinion of someone else.
 Both the writer and the reader of non-fiction concern themselves primarily with information and opinion.

 Samples of Fiction and Non-Fiction